YOGA FOR OSTEOPOROSIS

 CORE STRENGTHENING WITHOUT SPINAL FLEXION

-Traditional core strengthening exercises not only shorten the front body muscles, but they also flex the spine with force and speed which can lead to vertebral fracture.
+Traditional core strengthening exercises not only shorten the front body muscles, but they also flex the spine with force and speed, which can lead to vertebral fractures.
 Learn how to strengthen your core safely and effectively.

 WEEK 7